JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 m[:] # all elements
 ```

 It is not possible to append new elements into arrays (with exception of vectors) directly.
-However, arrays with matching dimensions can be concatenated.
+However, arrays with matching sizes along some dimension can be concatenated in this dimension.
 For example, we can horizontally concatenate our matrix `m` using function `hcat`

 ```@repl matrices
 hcat(m, m)